-Having a good sense of storytelling techniques is important for people involved in any form of communication.
-Unlike other ways to express a story, storytelling takes place in the moment, cocreated between the storyteller and listener.
-Each act of storytelling is a unique experience.
+A good sense of storytelling techniques is essential for people involved in any communication.
+Unlike other ways to express a story, storytelling takes place in the moment between the storyteller and listener.
+It is a unique experience.
 Here are nine storytelling tips to use when you want to make the most of the story you have chosen.

 1. Choose stories you like.

-No matter if you are telling stories to children, illustrating a point in a business presentation or telling a sacred story in church or temple, use stories that you like.
+No matter if you are telling stories to children, illustrating a point in a business presentation, or telling a sacred story in a church or temple, use stories that you like.
 There are thousands upon thousands of stories in the world.
 Use the ones you like.

 2. Practice your story.